SC LOWCOUNTRY TOUR

 25–40 miles, flat terrain

 Today finds us on one of the loveliest sea islands in South Carolina.
 We pedal our way through the shady island back roads under arching live oaks full of Spanish moss.
 We visit the Angel Oak, a live oak believed by many to be over 1500 years old.
 Our side routes today offer brief glimpses of the salt marshes which define the coastal Lowcountry landscape.
-We will have a picnic lunch today at America's only tea farm, and afterwards tour the factory and tea garden grounds.
+We will have a picnic lunch today at America's only tea farm, and afterwards enjoy a narrated tour of the factory and tea garden grounds.

 Day 6